What are Uterine Fibroids?

 Treatments for symptomatic fibroids include:

 Studies show most women are not fully aware of all their treatment options for uterine fibroids (5) and are often only given the choice of hysterectomy, which is complete removal of the uterus.
 Up to 30% of hysterectomies are performed for uterine fibroids.
 Uterus-sparing treatments, like Uterine Fibroid Embolization (UFE), have fewer complications, shorter hospital stays and higher patient satisfaction when compared to hysterectomy (6).
-Further, the Canadian Agency for Drugs and Technologies in Health found that UAE was more cost-effective than hysterectomy (5).
+Further, the Canadian Agency for Drugs and Technologies in Health (CADTH) found that UFE was more cost-effective than hysterectomy (5).

 What is Uterine Fibroid Embolization?